cshuptrine/nyckle-website-new/_posts/2023-11-09-what-is-image-recognition-and-how-it-differs-from-image-classification.md

 ---
 layout: post
-title: What Is Image Recognition?
-(And How It Differs From Image Classification)
+title: "What Is Image Recognition?
+(And How Does It Differ From Image Classification?)"
 date: 2023-11-09
 author: george
 stage: false